 Stroll Along The Riverfront

-Go on a two-hour riverfront walk cum boat ride organised by Kolkata Story Tours.
+Go on a riverfront walk cum boat ride organised by Kolkata Story Tours.
 Let them regale you with the stories about the mighty Ganges and Hooghly, its evolution as a great port, the numerous ghats and monuments built around it (each with its own story) and give you a glimpse of the people whose lives revolve directly around the river and river front.
 Feel the river from close as you embark on a boat ride and see the city through your camera lenses as you will get many opportunities to capture great shots of the many facets of Hooghly.

 For The Shutterbugs